-Unlike with the GSFC/GOCART product, we find a quite close agreement between satellite and simulated AOD using WRF-Chem/GOCART over the SW Pacific (compare Figure 10.a and b).
-The only notable difference with MODIS AOD is some underestimation in southwestern PNG, the Indonesian Maritime Continent and northern Australia, where the satellite instrument captures the effect of large biomass burning events (Duncan et al., 2003ab).
-Further investigations using satellite observations, for which details are beyond the scope of this study, show that the absence of Indonesian wildfire biomass burnt emissions (Table I) explains this discrepancy.
-This error is also present in the GSFC/GOCART AOD (Figure 10.c).
+satellite instrument captures the effect of large biomass burning events (Duncan et al., 2003ab).
+Further investigations using satellite observations, for which details are beyond the scope of this study, show that the absence of Indonesian wildfire biomass burnt emissions (Table 1) explains this discrepancy.
+This error is also present in the GSFC/GOCART AOD (Fig. 10c).

-In the remote marine boundary layer, east of PNG, the 3-year average maps show similar patterns (Figure 10.a and b).
+In the remote marine boundary layer, east of PNG, the 3-year average maps show similar patterns (Fig. 10a and b).
 A clear feature is the strong AOD signal in the Ambrym volcanic degassing plume, due to the formation of SU aerosols.
-As for seasonal variability, observed and simulated AOD also exhibit strong similarities in the Vanuatu zonal band (Figure 10.d, the two upper seasonal diagrams).
+As for seasonal variability, observed and simulated AOD also exhibit strong similarities in the Vanuatu zonal band (Fig. 10d, the two upper seasonal diagrams).
 The wet and warm season (Jan-Apr) is characterized by low sea spray formation as trade winds relax during the seasonal strengthening of the SPCZ in the region.
 This strengthening also increases the wet removal of aerosols as convective rain forms over the SPCZ region, including Vanuatu.
 This leads to a sharp aerosol burden reduction both in model results and observations during that time period.
 Conversely, in austral winter, strong trade winds and drier conditions occur as the SPCZ moves northward resulting in larger AOD signal both in model values and satellite observations.

-Contrasting with our results, there are large discrepancies between GSFC/GOCART AOD and observations, both in terms of AOD magnitude (Figure 10.c) and seasonal variability (Figure 10.d, lower panel).
-The origin of biases in the GSFC/GOCART AOD will be discussed later (Sect.
-8).
-Subtle differences also exist (Figure 10.d) like a moderate overestimation of the aerosol burden in the southern side of the SPCZ (between 10°S and 20°S), and underestimation in the convective region between 0° and 10°S. These differences may be related to the absence of the subgrid-scale contribution to the total simulated aerosol wet removal or other misrepresentation of simulated precipitation anticipated in Sect.
-5.1.
-In the 0°-10°S band, one could also argue that the weak simulated aerosol burden is due to low emission of volcanic SU precursors in PNG, since erupting volcanoes contribute to the SU cycle in this region, as indicated earlier in Sect.
-3.7.
+Contrasting with our results, there are large discrepancies between GSFC/GOCART AOD and observations, both in terms of AOD magnitude (Fig. 10c) and seasonal variability (Fig. 10d, lower panel).
+The origin of biases in the GSFC/GOCART AOD will be discussed later (Section 8).
+Subtle differences also exist (Fig. 10d) like a moderate overestimation of the aerosol burden in the southern side of the SPCZ (between 10°S and 20°S), and underestimation in the convective region between 0° and 10°S. These differences may be related to the absence of the subgrid-scale contribution to the total simulated aerosol wet removal or other misrepresentation of simulated precipitation anticipated in Section 5.1.
+In the 0°-10°S band, one could also argue that the weak simulated aerosol burden is due to low emission of volcanic SU precursors in PNG, since erupting volcanoes contribute to the SU cycle in this region, as indicated earlier in Section 3.7.

 With model results, the impact of volcanoes to the aerosol burden can be determined.
-Figure 10.b shows the contribution of Ambrym degassing to total AOD (reported with contour lines).
+Fig. 10 b shows the contribution of Ambrym degassing to total AOD (reported with contour lines).
 Volcanic SU aerosols from Ambrym are contributing 15% of total AOD (i.e. ~0.025 AOD, close to the MODIS AOD detection limit) as far as 1500 km from the source.
 Again, these results give us great confidence in the present climate and aerosol model and allow us to explore the distribution of aerosol types that contribute to total AOD.